harrtho/alfred-workflow/README.md

 [![Supported Python Versions][shield-pyversions]][pypi]

 <!-- [![Downloads][shield-download]][pypi] -->

-Supports Alfred 4 and Alfred 5 on macOS Catalina or later (Python 3.7).
+Supports Alfred 4 and Alfred 5 on macOS Catalina or later with Python 3.7+.

+Alfred-PyWorkflow is a Python 3 port of the original [Alfred-Workflow][alfred-workflow].

-Alfred-Workflow takes the grunt work out of writing a workflow by giving you the tools to create a fast and featureful Alfred workflow from an API, application or library in minutes.
+Alfred-PyWorkflow takes the grunt work out of writing a workflow by giving you the tools to create a fast and featureful Alfred workflow from an API, application or library in minutes.

 Always supports all current Alfred features.